knobs-dials/pg_sizes/README.md

 Needs access to each database, so basically just assumes
 - we connect as postgresql role `postgres`
-- which is trusted on localhost (so no username)
+- which is trusted on localhost via pg_hba (so no username)
 - that's the admin that can read everything